Excessiveness/PracticeMod/README.md

 ### Commands
 - /pm <on|off>

+### Keybinds
+- "0" is the default keybind, you can change it to whatever keybind that is convenient to you

 ##

 Once you download the mod, You need to enable it using the command `/pm on` In-game.